 What should I do if I am experiencing symptoms of digital eye fatigue?

 An eye test carried out by an expert optometrist can detect any underlying health issues with your eyes.
-With the state of the art technology available when you attend an eye test at Optical Express; your eyes will receive a thorough examination and an expert diagnosis.
+With the state of art technology available when you attend an eye test at Optical Express; your eyes will receive a thorough examination and an expert diagnosis.

 As part of your eye test at Optical Express, you'll also receive an iScan report.
 This report includes details of the health, prescription and diagnostics of each of your eyes.
 The iScan report and the specialised computer software required for its compilation was developed by our expert team here at Optical Express.